open-wc/open-wc/docs/guide/README.md

 Many web developers have experienced the dreaded "Javascript Fatigue".
 With our recommendations, we hope you'll enjoy the peace of mind that comes from having a well-known default solution for almost everything.
 From IDE to CI, `open-wc` has got you covered.

 We want web component development to be accessible and approachable for everyone, regardless of their background.
-Therefore, our recommendations aim to be easy to use, be ready to use, and provide that "it just works" developer experience we all crave for the various aspects of web component development
+Therefore, our recommendations aim to be easy to use, be ready to use, and provide that "it just works" developer experience we all crave for the various aspects of web component development.

+Best practices/recommendations and examples may change and evolve over time.

 ### Why Web Components